These poles are perfect for a day on the trails when traveling light is key to your adventure.

 The BD Distance Carbon Z features siped foam handles that were unique to our trekking pole review this year.
 Although other poles like the REI Co-Op Flash Carbon and the Leki Micro Vario Carbon also featured foam grips, they lacked the incuts that the Distance Carbon Z had.

 We found these to be slightly more comfortable than the traditional foam grips found on many trekking poles.
-Although they aren't cork handles like the Black Diamond Alpine Carbon Cork or the Leki Corklite DSS Anti-shock, they are far from uncomfortable.
+Although they aren't cork handles like the Black Diamond Alpine Carbon Cork, they are far from uncomfortable.

 The BD Distance Carbon Z features a light weight foam grip.